Lyna Perez Lifts Skirt & Exposes Booty On Instagram, ‘I Got Kicked Out Of The Mall For This’

 The brunette bombshell actually shared two shots, both with her booty almost entirely exposed.
 Her followers loved the sizzling pictures, and the post received over 100,000 likes within just four hours.

-Perez’s followers couldn’t handle the full view of her assets, and filled the comments section of the post with praise.
+Perez’s followers couldn’t handle the full view of her assets and filled the comments section of the post with praise.

 “Wish I was riding that escalator behind you,” one fan said.